top of page

-Pay Attention to “7”
+Pay Attention To “7”

-by Robert Stevenson
+Robert Stevenson Blog - 7

 The number “7” is used, referenced and associated with a lot of things.
 There are the 7 wonders of the ancient world, 7 continents, 7 seas, 7 colors of the rainbow, 7 notes on the diatonic musical scale, Snow White had 7 dwarfs, three 7’s is a winning hand (Blackjack), three 7’s on a slot machine hits the jackpot, and there is the 7th inning stretch in baseball.
-You also have the 7-year itch in marriage, 7 letters in the Roman Numeral system, and 7 deadly sins: greed, gluttony, pride, lust, sloth, envy, and wrath
+You also have the 7-year itch in marriage, 7 letters in the Roman Numeral system, and 7 deadly sins: greed, gluttony, pride, lust, sloth, envy, and wrath.

 Today I want to talk about the number 7 as it applies to business.
 There are 7 words that will kill a company.
 Saying, “That’s the way we’ve always done it,” is a sure sign you are headed in the wrong direction.